ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : If the node is an array, the nodes of its elements.
   If the node is an object, the nodes of its member values.
   If the node is neither an array nor an object, it has no children.
-  Note that the members and member names of an object do not have nodes.
+  Note that members and member names are not children of an object.

 Descendants (of a node):
 : The children of the node, together with the children of its children, and so forth